 TogglePreparing Your Dishes for the Dishwasher

-Before opening the dishwasher door, scrape off any large food particles and debris from the dishes.
-This will prevent the filter from clogging and will ensure proper cleaning.
+Using a rubber spatula, scrape off any large food particles and debris from the dishes.
+That will prevent the filter from clogging and will ensure proper cleaning.

 Loading the Bottom Rack

-Place dinner plates and large bowls on the bottom rack, angled inward toward the center spray arm to improve cleaning, drying, and draining.
+Place dinner plates and large bowls on the bottom rack, angled inward toward the center spray arm; that will help improve cleaning, drying, and draining.

-But make sure they are not blocking the spray arms as that will hinder the cleaning process.
+Make sure they are not blocking the spray arms as that will prevent them from being cleaned properly.

 Place cutting boards and flat pans at the sides or back of the bottom rack to avoid blocking the spray arms.